acdlite/flummalty/README.md

 Absolutely not.
 Flummalty is the One True Flux Framework.&trade; If you continue using legacy Flux frameworks, you may be susceptible to external state changes or bidirectional data flow.
 Consult your QA manager immediately.

-#### Where should I do asynchrnous data fetching: in actions or stores?
+#### Where should I do asynchronous data fetching: in actions or stores?

 What a novel, interesting question!
 TBD.